 Paying for Out-of-Network Treatment

-By contacting the treatment facility you will be assisted in choosing the best treatment option that meets your individual needs.
+By contacting us, we will assist you in finding an appropriate treatment facility based on your unique needs.
 The objective is to help you start your recovery, not to break the bank.
-Speak to one of our admissions counselors today to determine your financial obligations and find out what options are available to assist you in paying for treatment today.
+Speak to one of our rehab advisors today to understand your financial obligations based on your unique situation and find out what options are available to assist you in paying for treatment today.